 As a wise being once said, “Size matters not.”
 The MagniFi Mini looks like a typical Bluetooth speaker, albeit one with a small wireless subwoofer.
 But if you were to listen to Polk’s MagniFi Mini without seeing it, you’d imagine you’re hearing a 42-inch soundbar with a full-sized subwoofer.
-Polk plays with your head in a good way with this mini soundbar, which is small enough to fit in any room but delivers sound big enough for any need, all at a reasonable price.
+Polk plays with your head in a good way with this mini soundbar, which is one of the best soundbars for small spaces but delivers sound big enough for any need, all at a reasonable price.

 At 13.4 x 4.3 x 3.1 inches, the MagniFi Mini is slightly larger than the 8.8 x 4.7 x 2.2-inch $370 Creative iRoar (a Bluetooth speaker that also has some soundbar skills thanks to its digital optical audio connection) and smaller than the 14.8 x 4.8 x 3.3-inch $200 JBL Boost TV.

 Inch for inch, it packs a lot into a small space.
 It includes two 0.5-inch tweeters and four 2.25-inch drivers; by comparison the JBL Boost TV has just two 2-inch drivers.
 The MagniFi Mini also includes a 14.5 x 14.4 x 7.4-inch wireless subwoofer — a key component of the system’s big sound.
 Creative sells a separate $150 subwoofer for the iRoar, while the Boost TV doesn’t support a subwoofer.